 In December of 2010 Dachary and I mounted our motorcycles and skirted the oncoming edge of Snowmageddon as we began our 18,000 mile ride to the southern tip of South America.
 It changed everything in our lives and gave us a relentless passion for more.

-Like any good geek, I've got blog, where I occasionally wax philosophical about life, business, code projects, and review a variety of things from books to software.
+I've got blog, where I occasionally wax philosophical about life, business, code projects, and review a variety of things from books to software.

 Some of the more notable online writings are:

 I’ve worked for myself, and I’ve worked for others, but I’ve always got a few business ideas brewing.
 These days, they’re iOS apps and web sites, with an eye towards funding future adventures.